Pet insurance can offer peace of mind for dog and cat owners, but deciding whether it’s right for your pet and choosing

 But do you need pet insurance?

 Ultimately, the decision about pet insurance comes down to your perspective on the issue, your pet care needs, and your financial situation.
 For Laurie Hailstone of Abington, Massachusetts, the decision to purchase pet insurance was easy.
 After her family brought home Maggie, an 8-week-old Italian Mastiff/German Shepard mix, she found that her vet offered a 30-day pet insurance trial.
 It was a nice perk.
 (Related: Building your financial pyramid)

 But it was when Hailstone considered that Maggie was a large breed and that she planned to exercise her extensively, that continuing the pet insurance seemed a small price to pay for reassurance.

 “If I want my car to be protected, I cover it.
 Why wouldn’t I do that with my dog?” she said in an interview.
 And it’s paid off.
 Within a one-month span, Maggie had three emergency vet visits: when she tussled with another dog at the park, swallowed a large toy, and had an unrelated gastrointestinal issue.
 Two thousand dollars of veterinary treatment cost Hailstone just $200.

-NAPHIA stated that in 2016 the average pet insurance policy cost about $518 annually or $43 per month for dogs.2 Cats are less expensive to insure, but you’ll want to request a quote from a provider because rates may vary by breed.
+According to one survey, the average monthly cost for pet insurance for dogs was $47.20 and for cats was $29.54.
+Cats are less expensive to insure, but you’ll want to request a quote from a provider because rates may vary by breed.

 Breed is just one variable when pricing a policy; veterinary experts and professional organizations suggest you should also consider: